 When you have figured out what the mechanical problem is, you can make good use of the “soft toss drill” so you can repeat the rediscovered proper way many, many times.
 You can get many repetitions without even being at the ball park and making good use of the “soft toss” will speed up the time it takes to get back on the right track.
 You can hit a hundred balls in no time at all.

-One of the better baseball coaching tips to remember is that all players go through hitting slumps.
+One of the better baseball coaching tips to remember is that all players deal with this issue, even the best in the world.
 Hang in there, get to work and you will get back on the right track.

 A whole host of mental problems arise out of a prolonged period of not getting hits.
 My first piece of advice is to not use the word “slump” to yourself or to anyone else.
 That word alone has a lot of negative meaning behind it that probably has nothing to do with the hitter’s problem, but we take on all of that meaning when we start using negative self talk.

-How to get out of a hitting slump starts with the idea that you are the same person no matter what’s going on with your game.
+Getting back to hitting well starts with the idea that you are the same person no matter what’s going on with your game.
 Aren’t you always working on improving your hitting?
 Don’t you always want to learn more about the pitchers in your league?
 You should be giving yourself pep talks about your hitting whether the hits are falling or not.
-Emotional mastery is the key to getting out of those slumps.
+Emotional mastery is the key to getting out of those down times.
 Without it, you’re likely to re-create the conditions that got your swing off track in the first place.

 And that’s just the beginning of learning of mental toughness and self talk.
-If you want that competitive advantage for your young athlete, go to: Perform Under Pressure for free video training to turbo-charge confidence, build resiliency, and learn life skills through participation in sports.
+If you want that competitive advantage for your young athlete, our cutting edge training is available now.
+The Baseball/Softball Mental Toughness program has been helping athletes to turbo-charge confidence, build resiliency, and learn life skills through participation in sports.